Alyw234237/wiki-drugbox-chembox-maker/bugs-and-to-do-list.md

 * Automatically apply Wiki formatting (e.g., italics) to IUPAC name?
   * PubChem PUG API has an IUPAC string with formatting tags already in it that could potentially be used.
   * But could conflict with escaping.
 Would need to be done appropriately.
-* More sure-fire ChEBI, ChEMBL, KEGG, EINECS filling?
+* More sure-fire ChEBI, ChEMBL, KEGG, and/or EINECS filling somehow?
 * DrugBank missing sometimes even though on PubChem (we get it from ChemIDplus and if it's not there then no DrugBank ID even if it's on PubChem).
 Need to grab PubChem one if there.
+Could get from synonyms list as easier solution.
 * Different synonym handling?
 (Maybe okay, maybe change.)
 * Box type radio doesn't change with back/forward.
 Fix?
 (Manual history handling?)
 * Manual history handling still necessary?
 Or can remove?
 (Now that form -> submitted instead of onchange.)